dapphub/ds-prism/README.md

 In addition, `ds-prism`...
 - ...weights votes according to the quantity of a voting token they've chosen to lock up in the `DSPrism` contract.
+- ...issues IOU tokens representing locked funds, which can be redeemed for locked funds only by those who have funds locked, and only up to the amount they have locked.
 - ...requires each elected candidate to have at least half the votes of the most popular candidate.
 This prevents unqualified candidates from being elected in the event there are not enough qualified candidates to fill the elected set.